by K.M. Richards

 Meanwhile, Walla Walla WA was added to the deintermixed market list in April 1957 when two unused VHF allocations were replaced by UHF channels.
 And in August 1958 William J. Putnam, who was having great success operating multiple UHF stations in New England, proposed a gradual shift to all-UHF by a three-part process (immediately halting the grant of new VHF stations, denying VHF stations renewals unless they agreed to initiate UHF stations and simulcast, and increased granting of UHF translators to fill-in shadow areas of stations).
 Putnam found a sympathetic ear in Commissioner Robert E. Lee (who had moved past his 1955 proposal for 47-channel VHF service), who put a similar proposal forward for discussion; the major differences between the two was that Lee allowed for no simulcast period, required every VHF to move to UHF at the end of their three-year license period beginning in 1964, and increased the ownership limits to ten as an incentive for well-heeled broadcasters to acquire more UHF stations.
 While the rest of the commissioners applauded Lee for his thinking, the proposal -- like so many others -- quietly went nowhere.
 Lee's original 1955 proposal did become part of the FCC's official position, along with advocating for all-channel television receivers, when they again addressed the Senate Commerce Committee in April 1959.
 (The idea of "all-VHF" ultimately died the following year when the military said it would only vacate the VHF band if Congress covered the costs -- a multimillion dollar proposition -- and give it a decade to shift.)

 And speaking of KFRE-TV: At first glance, they likely thought the deintermixture process would leave them untouched when the FCC gave them authority to go on the air May 10, 1956 on channel 12.
 In fact, Broadcasting opined at the time that allowing KFRE-TV to begin operations meant the Commission would not deintermix markets with operating stations.
-As we have seen, that was not the case ... but it did bring joy to UHF competitors KMJ-TV on channel 24 and KJEO on channel 47, who had been pushing for Fresno to be all-UHF since talk of deintermixture had begun.
-Thus it came as a great surprise when within a couple of weeks of each other both KJEO and KMJ-TV suddenly filed petitions to make Fresno an all-VHF market by assigning channels 2, 5, 7 and 9 to themselves and dark KBID-TV to those channels.
+As we have seen, that was not the case ... but it did bring joy to UHF competitors KMJ-TV/24 and KJEO/47, each of which had been pushing for Fresno to be all-UHF since talk of deintermixture had begun.
+Thus it came as a great surprise when within a couple of weeks of each other both KJEO and KMJ-TV suddenly filed petitions to make Fresno an all-VHF market by assigning channels 2, 5, 7 and 9 to themselves and dark KBID-TV/53.
 (Channels 5 and 9 were to be reassigned from small communities in Nevada.)
 The FCC took a year to act on the petitions, proposing in April 1959 an "interim" allocations plan moving KJEO to channel 2, KMJ-TV to channel 5 and KFRE-TV to channel 9, with channels 8 and 12 added to Bakersfield and channel 7 made the non-commercial allocation for Fresno.
 (KJEO immediately filed for temporary authority to operate on channel 2 and was almost as immediately denied.)
 The proposal didn't stay under consideration for long; by February 1960 several legal, engineering and international snags had killed it.
 In comments that had to have elicited muffled laughs at the FCC Broadcast Bureau, KERO-TV even filed an objection, stating that it would "[doom] without recall, once and for all, now & forever, the future of UHF TV broadcasting service throughout the nation."

 KFRE-TV, meanwhile, had been challenging the channel 30 allocation in federal court, to no avail (they also objected to being moved to channel 9 due to the FCC-identified need for them to change transmitter sites in the process, saying it already had a "highly satisfactory" site), but then announced they were selling channel 12 to Triangle Publications.
 Shortly after taking control in early 1960, Triangle announced they would "acquiesce in the creation of the new all-UHF area of Fresno" by moving to channel 30.
 The move on February 8, 1961 made KFRE-TV the first station to voluntarily move from VHF to UHF; the FCC allowed them to operate on both channels until April 15, over the objections of KJEO & KMJ-TV.
-(That authorization was later extended to June 1 in order to install a channel 71 translator in a small community in the Sierra Nevada mountain range that was able to receive channel 12 but not channel 30.)
-Apparently the outcome soured KJEO on the entire business of television; it changed hands on May 17, 1961 for $3 million, which was the highest price paid for a standalone UHF station up to that time.
+(That authorization was later extended to June 1 in order to install translator K71BC in Woodlake, a small community in the foothills of the Sierra Nevada mountain range that was able to receive channel 12 but was shadowed by the mountains and unable to receive the new channel 30 signal.
+Making matters worse, KBAK-TV had moved to a higher transmitter site and put a strong channel 29 signal into Woodlake, wiping out what little of KFRE-TV's that could make it there.)
+Apparently the outcome soured KJEO's owner, J.E.
+O'Neill, on the entire business of television; the station changed hands on May 17, 1961 for $3 million, which was the highest price paid for a standalone UHF station up to that time.

 The delay in beginning operation on channel 30, even though it was officially authorized by the FCC on July 7, 1960, was caused by two factors.
 First, a petition by the City of Fresno, the County of Fresno and the Fresno City Unified School District -- apparently oblivious to the aforementioned legal, engineering, and international difficulties that had prevented all-VHF implementation -- requested that the July decision be reconsidered.
 The municipal entities were led by Paul Bartlett, who had been KFRE-TV's owner during all the arguments, who told the Fresno City Council that all-UHF for the area was a mistake; he was promptly rebutted by Triangle's general manager who said Bartlett's comments "indicate he has little knowledge of technical & practical considerations."
 (One had to wonder why Bartlett even cared anymore at that point.)
 The Fresno County Board of Supervisors opted not to comment, on the advice of KFRE-TV and KJEO.
 When the petition didn't work, Congressman B.F.
 Sisk proposed his own allocation table for both Fresno and Bakersfield, apparently also without consulting any engineers beforehand, which was rejected due to replacement channels 5 and 13 at San Luis Obispo not meeting minimum mileage separations to the San Francisco area.

 Thus KFRE-TV and KERO-TV became the only two stations in the original analog television era to begin operations on VHF and move to UHF.
-In a small bit of irony, when broadcast television converted to digital, KERO-TV ended up transmitting their "virtual" channel 23 signal on ... you guessed it, channel 10!
+In a small bit of irony, when broadcast television converted to digital decades later, KERO-TV ended up transmitting their "virtual" channel 23 signal on ... you guessed it, channel 10!

 The story of deintermixture didn't end there, however.
 In July, 1961 the FCC proposed to deintermix eight more markets (two of which were familiar to those following the process) -- Montgomery AL, Hartford CT, Champaign IL, Rockford IL, Binghamton NY, Erie PA, Columbia SC, and Madison WI -- to all-UHF by deleting their single VHF allocation; those markets were selected because all were top-75 markets with two commercial stations already in operation.
 Needless to say, existing VHF stations in those markets were not happy at the proposal, but the least happy were WTIC-TV and WISC, because they owed their very existence to being removed from the original list of 13 markets to be deintermixed.
 (They must have felt the same way KFRE-TV did four years earlier.)
 At the same time, the Commission proposed adding VHF channels in Birmingham AL, Jacksonville FL, Charlotte NC, Dayton OH, Oklahoma City OK, Johnstown PA and Knoxville TN, while finalizing previously proposed drop-in channels in Grand Rapids MI and Rochester NY (both channel 13) and Syracuse NY (channel 9) which forced existing stations in each market to switch channels while remaining on VHF.
 (Those ten markets were on a list of 20 markets within the top 75 officially considered in June 1959, which had been pared down from the original list of 37 in the top 103 markets; Baton Rouge LA had been on the first list but was granted a channel 9 "drop-in" the same month the shorter list was released.
 Ironically, both Bakersfield and Fresno had been on the original lists.)
 At the time, the FCC made it clear that these were the only markets where they were prepared to consider VHF drop-ins "now and in the future" (yeah, right).